 Walking with your dog at a "heel" is more formal than walking your dog on a loose leash.
 Teaching a dog to heel involves training it to stay close by your side while walking and it is a great way to instill self-control in your dog whether it's on or off leash.
 Any dog—even the most energetic pups—can learn to heel and teaching this command is not too hard as long as you're persistent and consistent.

 You will need to have plenty of treats on hand.
 For training (especially when introducing a new or difficult command), choose treats that your dog absolutely can't resist.
 Small pieces are best because you will be giving your dog lots of treats at first to reward good behavior and you don't want to spoil your dog's diet.
 For stubborn dogs or small dogs that make it difficult to bend down and offer treats while in the heel position, use a long-handled spoon coated with peanut butter, cream cheese, or wet dog food.

 You can train a dog to heel with or without a leash.
 If you're working with your dog off-leash, make sure that you're in a safe area, such as a fenced-in yard.

 For your first attempts, be sure to stay in an area with little distraction, such as your backyard.
 If you go somewhere that has too many other interesting things going on, treats may not be enough to hold your dog's attention.

 Start off with your dog sitting on your left side.
-Hold a handful of treats or the wooden spoon close to your dog's nose, and tell it to heel.
+Hold a handful of treats or the wooden spoon close to your dog's nose, and tell it to "heel."
 Begin to walk.
-For the first few tries, just take a few steps and give your dog treats continuously.
+For the first few tries, take just a few steps and give your dog treats continuously.

 Treat Less Often